Imran4424/iOS-InterviewQuestions/Swift.md

 ### What is `DispatchSemaphore` and when to use it?

+A `DispatchSemaphore` is a synchronization primitive used to control access to a shared resource or to limit the number of concurrent tasks allowed to run simultaneously.
+It maintains an internal counter that dictates whether a thread is permitted to proceed or must block and wait.

 ### What is `DispatchWorkItem` and why is it useful?

 ### What is a barrier block?
 Explain `.barrier` on concurrent queues.